zjmorgan/garnet/README.md

 - UB matrix determination and refinement for data reduction and experiment planning
 - Peak integration and corrections for structure refinement
 - Reciprocal space reconstruction for visualization and analysis
-- Order parameter tracking and event filtering
+- Order parameter tracking and event filtering analysis

 Data processing will be based on Mantid and use a PyQt5 application.